 The City of Mukilteo created a Master Plan for the downtown waterfront.
 This Master Plan incorporates the changes regarding the location of the ferry and ferry loading areas, while also enhancing the pedestrian mobility.
 On January 4, 2016, the City Council adopted the Downtown Waterfront Master Plan.

-If you have comments regarding the draft plan.
-Please contact Patricia Love by email or by phone at 425-263-8041.
+If you have comments regarding the plan, please contact Planning Manager Lauren Balisky by email or by phone at 425-263-8041.

 Learn more by downloading the 2016 Downtown Waterfront Master Plan.